alexs2112/TerminalHero/README.md

 - Tidy up places where World is referenced now that it is decoupled from Game
 - Support multiple files to save and load from
 - Escape screen to flee combat and leave dungeons, also to view menus
+- Regression tests for saving and restoring creatures?
+- Somewhat resizable window?
+Not sure how to best do this without blowing up the aesthetic
+- Witch Companion in the woods that has various tea abilities?
+- Bump up creatures to 16x16 instead of 12x12

+**Levelling Up**:
+- A notification somewhere for unspent points?
+- Gaining companions starts them at lvl 1 abilities with a bunch of unspent skill points and stuff
+- Tiers of abilities to unlock, each tier has 3 abilities, later tiers unlock with levels (second tier at level 3, then 5, then 7, etc)
+- You also get stat points, one for Offensive/Defensive stats, and one for Dialogue stats?
+  - Or no increases to Dialogue?
+Maybe you can get bonus dialogue stats from doing certain things but you are locked into whatever your party has
+  - Maybe you can only spend stat points on the primary Offensive stats, and otherwise you get corresponding Defensive Stats?
+  - I don't entirely remember how all of these stats interact

 **Next Step**:
 - Bandit Camp boss needs a unique death sprite